mdx-js/mdx/docs/advanced/transform-content.md

 }
 ```

-From here, you can continue to [write your own plugin][writing-a-plugin] or use any of the [remark plugins][remark-plugins] to interpolate MDX content.
+From here, you can continue to [write your own plugin][writing-a-plugin] or use any of the [remark plugins][remark-plugins] parse or manipulate MDX content.

 This technique allows you to use things like [remark-toc][remark-toc] to add a generated table of contents based on the other content in the MDX file or [remark-mdx-metadata][remark-mdx-metadata] to externally modify MDX metadata and save the modified content back to the original file.